paralleldrive/cuid2/README.md

 Cuid2 is made up of the following entropy sources:

-* Initial letter (to make the id a usable identifier in JavaScript and HTML/CSS)
+* An initial letter to make the id a usable identifier in JavaScript and HTML/CSS
-* Current system time
+* The current system time
 * Pseudorandom values
-* Session counter
+* A session counter
-* Host fingerprint (hashed variable names from the global scope)
+* A host fingerprint

 The string is Base36 encoded, which means it contains only lowercase letters and the numbers: 0 - 9, with no special symbols.